Deployment Strategies

 - Use health checks to detect readiness faster

-- Pre-warm caches and connections on startup
+min_ready_secondsonly as high as needed - Pre-warm caches and connections on startup

 - Consider switching to rolling deployment